Meteor (satellite): Meteor-M

-The first Meteor-M satellite, Meteor-M No.1, was launched 17 September 2009 16:55:07 UTC from Baikonur by a Soyuz-2-1b/Fregat rocket.
+The first Meteor-M satellite, Meteor-M No.1, was launched 17 September 2009 at 16:55:07 UTC from Baikonur by a Soyuz-2-1b/Fregat rocket.
 Its mission ended in 2014.

-The second satellite, Meteor-M No.2, was launched 8 July 2014 16:58:28 UTC from Baikonur by a Soyuz-2-1b/Fregat rocket.
+The second satellite, Meteor-M No.2, was launched 8 July 2014 at 16:58:28 UTC from Baikonur by a Soyuz-2-1b/Fregat rocket.
 Its mission is scheduled to last 5 years.

 On 27 November 2017, the launch of Meteor-M No.2-1 was lost after a programming error; also lost were 18 smaller satellites from other nations.

-On 5 July 2019, the replacement satellite for the failed Meteor-M No.2-1 satellite, the Meteor-M No.2-2 (also known as Meteor M2-2) was launched from Vostochny cosmodrome.
+On 5 July 2019, the replacement satellite for the failed Meteor-M No.2-1 satellite, the Meteor-M No.2-2 (also known as Meteor M2-2) was launched from Vostochny Cosmodrome.

 On 18 December 2019, image downlink from Meteor-M No.2-2 ceased.
 Tracking revealed the craft had suffered degradation in orbit with a 2 km decrease in perigee.
 NORAD was not able to identify any space object involved in a collision.
 Roscosmos later confirmed that the satellite had suffered a decompression of its thermal control system following what is presumed to be a micrometeoroid impact.
 Following the incident, the spacecraft was automatically switched into a low-power mode and ground operators worked to restore the satellite's orbit and orientation.
 By 25 December 2019, the satellite had resumed controlled flight, but the future of its mission remains uncertain.

 More Meteor-M satellites are currently being developed.
-As of August 2022, Meteor-M No.2-3 and No.2-4 are scheduled for launch in 2023, No.2-5 in 2024, and No.2-6 in 2025.
+Meteor-M No.2-3 was successfully launched on 27 June 2023, with three more satellites in various stages of development.
+Meteor-M No.2-4 was successfully launched on 29 February 2024 at 05:43 UTC, while Meteor-M No.2-5 is scheduled to be launched later in 2024, and No.2-6 in 2025.